ryuudotgg/monorepo/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all community spaces, including but not limited to:

-- The Create Ryuu App GitHub repository
+- The Ryuu's Monorepo GitHub repository
-- The Create Ryuu App Discord community
+- The Ryuu's Monorepo Discord community
 - Official documentation and communication channels
 - Community events and meetups
 - Code review discussions and pull requests